endodoug/endodoug.github.io/_posts/2017-01-28-magical-forest-memory-update.md

 - Added a new Menu class for any menu to inherit from.
 - Added some artwork for the new menus, subject to change of course.
 - Created Level 2 and included some dummy material.

+I'm getting lots of ideas while working on the update, but don't want to make this a "never ending project."
+So, I've been writing them down and self-evaluating the effort vs reward.
+For now, I'm going to find some better sound effects for matches, misses and game over... something more kid friendly and less jarring.
+I'm also going to change the character reveal actions to the cool animation effect I learned at Alt-U.  It's really smooth, looks great and will be worth the effort to improve overall quality of the game.